 - O If using Thingiverse or similar, the file type for download is an STL file.

-- O STL: Standard Triangle/Tessellation Language
+- O STL: Standard Triangle/Tessellation Language representations of the surfaces of your object as series of triangles in three dimensional space.

 - O If drawing in your favourite 3D drawing package, such as:

 - O [formerly Google's] Sketchup O IronCAD

 - O Creo (Pro-Engineer)

 - O Solidworks

 - O AutoDesk Inventor

 - O Catia